AnkitVashist11/hackerNewsApp/README.md

 ###### Features In Current Version:

-  1. Upvote ui is implemented.
+  1. Upvote ui is implemented and real time updating realTime Upvote.

   2. Hide functionality is correctly implemented.